ryor/ryor/README.md

 ### Tools that "do one thing and do it well"

-Like the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), **ryor** projects prefer tools should "do one thing and do it well" over task runners that requiring unevenly maintained 3rd-party plugins (like Gulp, Grunt, Webpack, etc.).
+Like the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), **ryor** projects prefer tools that "do one thing and do it well" over task runners that require unevenly maintained 3rd-party plugins (like Gulp, Grunt, Webpack, etc.).

 ### Package scripts